 While all features of the home will be covered, homeowner’s insurance does not cover any of the homeowner’s personal belongings, such as their furniture, jewellery, clothing or motor car.
 These items will be insured under the homeowner’s household contents insurance and motor vehicle insurance.
 Another thing that it doesn’t cover is the balance of the home loan should the homeowner pass away or become disabled.
 Something like this would fall under a home loan protection plan, which ensures the bond is taken care of in the event of either of these things happening.

-According to Goslett, there is some insurance terminology that homeowners should be aware of, such as being over insured, which means that the homeowner’s insurance is more than the replacement value of the property.
-The insurance company will only pay out the replacement value - so the homeowner will be paying a higher than necessary premium.
-He notes that being underinsured is where there is a shortfall between the value of the property and the amount insured.
+There is some insurance terminology that homeowners should be aware of, such as being over insured, which means that the homeowner’s insurance is more than the replacement value of the property.
+The insurance company will only pay out the replacement value - so the homeowner will be paying a higher-than-necessary premium.
+Being underinsured is where there is a shortfall between the value of the property and the amount insured.
 The homeowner will have to pay the shortfall amount from their pocket.
 Insurance to value is the preferred status and means that the insurance cover equals the replacement value.